 Dr. Edward J. Ray became president of Oregon State University on July 31, 2003.

 Under his leadership, OSU has completed and updated a visionary campus-wide strategic plan that has served as the framework for the university’s development in profound and historic ways.
-Annual research awards and contracts have increased substantially and totaled nearly $285 million in fiscal year 2014.
+Annual research awards and contracts have increased substantially and totaled nearly $309 million in fiscal year 2015, reaching the highest level ever at OSU.

 President Ray partnered with the OSU Foundation to launch the university’s first comprehensive fundraising campaign.
 The public phase launched in October 2007 with an initial goal of $625 million.
 By the end of the Campaign for OSU on December 31, 2014, its total reached $1.14 billion, including nearly $189 million for scholarships and fellowships, 79 newly endowed faculty positions, and funding for key scientific and learning facilities like the Lois Bates Acheson Veterinary Teaching Hospital, the Hallie Ford Center for Healthy Children and Families, The Linus Pauling Science Center, the International Living Learning Center, a renovated Furman Hall for the College of Education, the Graduate Studies Center at the OSU-Cascades Campus and four new cultural centers.